Phoenix Catastrophic Injury Attorney

 However, doing these kinds of things would be difficult in the case of a catastrophic injury because of the nature of the injuries.
 The plaintiff’s lawyer will still need to clearly show the connection.

-What Compensation Is Available in a Catastrophic Injury Claim?
+What Compensation Is Available in a Phoenix Catastrophic Injury Claim?

 Once the three elements of negligence have been proven, the plaintiff can then argue for compensation for the costs that were incurred.
 Here, again, it will be necessary to continue the line of connection from the breach.